-Is there anything I can do to prevent getting sick?
+Is there anything I can do to promote a strong immune system?

 It happened, I got sick!
 What can I do now?

-I highly recommend staying home and resting your body - it’s already working super hard to build a baby, so it needs all the help it can get!
-Sleep is one of the best ways to support your immune system’s ability to fight off a viral infection.
-If you haven’t been already, consider starting to take a probiotic and Vitamin D. A bit of extra Vitamin C and some Zinc may also be additionally helpful to giving your immune system a kick in the butt.
-One of my favourite herbs to consider when you are sick, specifically with the flu, is Elderberry - it not only helps boost your immune system, but also acts as an antiviral agent to kill off the influenza virus (and it tastes delicious!)
+One of our favourite herbs to consider when you are sick, specifically with the flu, is Elderberry - it not only helps boost your immune system, but also acts as an antiviral agent to kill off the influenza virus (and it tastes delicious!)
 Again, while these are all considered safe in pregnancy, be sure to speak with your primary care provider or Naturopathic Doctor before starting any new supplements to make sure they are safe for you.

 With winter on the horizon, start to make a plan to support your immune system and prevent yourself from getting sick this cold and flu season.
 Curious about how working with a Naturopathic Doctor during pregnancy can help you?

 Book yourself in for a complimentary 20-minute meet and greet with Dr. Aida to discuss your health concerns and goals, and what options might be available to you.